 Listen on the go!

-IT has evolved rapidly in response to the digital transformation.
-Cloud computing, big data, the Internet of Things (IoT), and mobile internet have boosted productivity across all industries, but they have also added complexity to enterprise network infrastructures as a result.
+IT has evolved rapidly in response to digital transformation.
+Cloud computing, big data, the Internet of Things (IoT), and mobile internet have boosted productivity across all industries.
+Still, they have also added complexity to enterprise network infrastructures.

 An increasingly blurred perimeter characterizes the enterprise network infrastructure, which is becoming more complex.

-The enterprise’s digital walls are being transgressed by the adoption of cloud computing, mobile internet, and other technologies, while at the same time, the open and collaborative demands of new technologies, such as big data and the IoT, are allowing outside platforms to enter the enterprise.
+The enterprise’s digital walls are being transgressed by the adoption of cloud computing, mobile internet, and other technologies, while at the same time, the open and collaborative demands of new technologies, such as big data and the IoT, allow outside platforms to enter the enterprise.

 What is Zero Trust Security

-Zero Trust security is an IT security tactic that encompasses stringent identity verification for anyone attempting to access resources on a private network perimeter.
+Zero Trust security is an IT security tactic encompassing stringent identity verification for anyone accessing resources on a private network perimeter.

-Although Zero Trust Network Access (ZTNA) is the most commonly identified technology in the Zero Trust architecture, Zero Trust is a holistic approach to network security that encompasses a variety of ideas and technologies.
+Although Zero Trust Network Access (ZTNA) is the most commonly identified technology in the Zero Trust architecture, Zero Trust is a holistic approach to network security encompassing various ideas and technologies.

-To put it another way, typical IT network security trusts everyone and everything on the network.
-No one and nothing is trusted in a Zero Trust architecture.
+In other words, typical IT network security trusts everyone and everything on the network.
+No one and nothing is charged in a zero-trust architecture.